ht44/final-project/README.md

 This is the script to my oral presentation of this project, which will take the place of a proper README until I find the time to write one.
-The application will be deployed as soon as possible.

 ------------